Our events program

 Speakers:

 Monika Ille is a member of the Abenaki First Nation of Odanak.
-She has built a rich and diverse portfolio over the course of 30 years in the broadcasting industry.
+CEO of APTN

 Angela Antle (St. John's), has been a CBC host and producer for over 25 years.
 She was one of the founding producers and a guest host for Canada's premier culture program "Q".
 Antle is also a multi-platform producer who has worked on documentaries and digital strategies.